 To use Direct Reference three-phase power measurement, it’s necessary to install two additional VTs (total of three), and to plug each of them into a receptacle that is supplied by a unique phase.

-Version 4.9 of IoTaWatt, available second quarter 2019, will have native plugs to connect the additional VTs.
-This tutorial will assume you have the new version 4.9 IoTaWatt.
+Version 5 of IoTaWatt has plugs to connect the additional VTs.
+This tutorial will assume you have the version 5 IoTaWatt.

 The additional VTs will plug into two sockets at the rear of the unit.
 They are labelled VT-13 and VT-14.
-When these are used, the standard channel 13 and 14 jacks should not be used.
+When these are used, the standard channel 13 and 14 jacks cannot not be used for CTs.

 Configuring the voltage inputs¶

 Now the additional VTs can be configured and calibrated.
 Do this in the same way that the first VT was configured.
 Click the channel number, click “VT” then specify the model.
-Click Calibrate and calibrate the voltage to match your reference.
-It’s not necessary that the VTs be plugged into their eventual phase for this step.
+You can also calibrate the voltage if desired.
+It’s not necessary that the VTs be plugged into their eventual phase to calibrate.
 If you have two outlets on any of the phases, use those to plug in each VT in turn along with a voltage reference while you calibrate.
 Once calibrated, the VTs can be moved to the appropriate phase/socket.